skaes/rvm-patchsets/README.md

     2.1.3       # outdated, please use 2.1.5
     2.1.4       # outdated, please use 2.1.5
     2.1.5       # current rvm default for 2.1 branch
+    2.2.0       # current rvm default for 2.2 branch

 In order to make some patch level N the default for rvm, add the line(s)